 Glen Cove home prices are not only among the most expensive in New York, but Glen Cove real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Glen Cove is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Glen Cove isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Glen Cove are a mix of both white- and blue-collar jobs.
 Overall, Glen Cove is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Glen Cove who work in office and administrative support (10.69%), sales jobs (9.97%), and food service (9.21%).

-One of the nice things about Glen Cove is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Glen Cove is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The citizens of Glen Cove are very well educated compared to the average community in the nation: 35.98% of adults in Glen Cove have a bachelor's degree or even advanced degree.